 The theme parks that draw most visitors to Orlando are getting larger all the time: Walt Disney World Resort, Universal Studios, Universal's Islands of Adventure and SeaWorld Orlando seem to be in a mad dash to out-build one another, regularly adding multimillion-dollar rides and attractions to lure more guests.

-In line with its affluence and artistic nature, Winter Park is home to The Charles Hosmer Morse Museum of American Art, the Albin Polasek Museum and Sculpture Gardens, and the Cornell Fine Arts Museum on the beautiful campus of Rollins College.
+In line with its affluence and artistic nature, Winter Park is home to The Charles Hosmer Morse Museum of American Art, the Albin Polasek Museum and Sculpture Gardens, and the Rollins Museum of Art on the beautiful campus of Rollins College.
 With its tree-lined walking paths and Spanish-style buildings, it's a serene way to enjoy an evening stroll after a day spent enjoying the sights and activities offered along the Park Avenue strand.

-Adding to Park Avenue's popularity in recent years is nearby Winter Park Village, a 500,000-sq-ft/46,500-sq-m urban lifestyle project where visitors can view films, dine at a variety of restaurants or shop at several well-known high-end stores.
+Adding to Park Avenue's popularity is nearby Winter Park Village, a 500,000-sq-ft/46,500-sq-m urban lifestyle project where visitors can view films, dine at a variety of restaurants or shop at several well-known high-end stores.

 Generally, nightclubs open around 7-9 pm, but comedy clubs and other places that serve food often open earlier (around 11 am).
 Closing time is 2-3 am.

 Orlando's restaurant scene has grown up along with its diverse clientele, who flock to the theme parks, shops, and the Orange County Convention Center.
-With 5,300 restaurants in the area, the pickings are big.
+With 5,000 restaurants in the metro area, the pickings are big.
 Catfish, alligator, grits, barbecue, seafood and longtime Florida specialties remain menu staples at a few Orlando restaurants.
-But these days, you'll find that international cuisines are more the norm—from Mexican and Cuban to French.
+But these days, you'll find that international cuisines are more the norm—from Mexican and Cuban to French and Vietnamese.

 Most Disney World restaurants—with exceptions at Disney Springs and at Victoria & Albert's—have priority seating, meaning you don't get a confirmed reservation when you call in advance, but, once you arrive, you are immediately seated or seated in line behind others with priority seating ahead of you.
 Expect a delay of five to 10 minutes.
 Your best bet is to make priority-seating reservations as soon as you have confirmed your travel plans.
 Also ask about the restaurants' hours, which may change seasonally.